kwhite2/git/lessons.md

 This means you have successfully made your first commit in the repository—congratulations!

-Let's check the state of our repository after the commit with `git status`:
+Let's check the state of our repository after the commit by running `git status`:

 ```
+$ git status
 On branch master
 nothing to commit, working tree clean
 ```